Nutrient pollution: TMDL program

 A Total Maximum Daily Load (TMDL) is a regulatory plan that prescribes the maximum amount of a pollutant (including nutrients) that a body of water can receive while still meeting CWA water quality standards.
 Specifically, Section 303 of the Act requires each state to generate a TMDL report for each body of water impaired by pollutants.
 TMDL reports identify pollutant levels and strategies to accomplish pollutant reduction goals.
-EPA has described TMDLs as establishing a "pollutant budget" with allocations to each of the pollutant's sources.
+EPA has described TMDLs as establishing a "pollutant budget" with allocations to each pollutant source.
 For many coastal water bodies, the main pollutant issue is excess nutrients, also termed nutrient over-enrichment.

 A TMDL can prescribe the minimum level of dissolved oxygen (DO) available in a body of water, which is directly related to nutrient levels.
 (See Aquatic Hypoxia.)
 TMDLs addressing nutrient pollution are a major component of the U.S. National Nutrient Strategy.
 TMDLs identify all point source and nonpoint source pollutants within a watershed.
-To implement TMDLs with point sources, wasteload allocations are incorporated into their NPDES permits.
+Wasteload allocations are incorporated into their NPDES permits to implement TMDLs with point sources.
 NPS discharges are generally in a voluntary compliance scenario.

 EPA published a TMDL for the Chesapeake Bay in 2010, addressing nitrogen, phosphorus and sediment pollution for the entire watershed, covering an area of 64000 sqmi.
-This regulatory plan covers both the estuary and its tributaries—the largest, most complex TMDL document that EPA had issued to date.
+This regulatory plan covers the estuary and its tributaries—the largest, most complex TMDL document that EPA has issued.

 In Long Island Sound, the TMDL development process enabled the Connecticut Department of Energy and Environmental Protection and the New York State Department of Environmental Conservation to incorporate a 58.5 percent nitrogen reduction target into a regulatory and legal framework.

+China

+Similar to the U.S., nutrient pollution is dominant in surface water pollution in China.
+Urbanization and agriculture have contributed to nutrient pollution most notably, the practice of discharging of manure where animal manure is treated as waste and is discharged into water.
+Surveys and models have also shown that Nitrogen and Phosphorus inputs to rivers are high in southern and eastern regions of China.